4 weeks

 Prototype

-After conducting the usability tests and carefully reviewing the feedback using the Jakob Nielson severity meter, I made the following revisions to my Wireframes.
+After conducting usability tests and reviewing the feedback with Jakob Nielsen’s severity scale, I identified key usability issues and made targeted revisions to my wireframes.

 This prototype is a recorded click-through version.